AS Labruna

-AS Labruna is an Italian marine engine manufacturer and dealer of engines for road transport and aircraft based in Monopoli (Apulia).
+AS Labruna is an Italian marine engine manufacturer and distributor of engines for road transport, power generation and aircraft based in Monopoli, Apulia region of Italy.

-Company
+In addition to its manufacturing product line, AS Labruna is an official distributor for other companies that produce industrial engines and related equipment.

+History

-AS Labruna is a company founded in 1971 and produces and markets marine diesel engines, marine generators, marine propulsion systems and marine cranes.
+AS Labruna was founded in 1971 by Vito Labruna and produced and marketed marine diesel engines, marine generators, marine propulsion systems and marine cranes.

 Marine is the unit that manufactures and markets marine diesel engines, marine generators, marine propulsion systems and marine cranes; Power is the section dedicated to the design and marketing of industrial diesel engines, vehicles and generators; The Loading sector deals with the marketing and installation of cranes, truck loaders and aerial platforms.
-In addition to its product line, AS Labruna is an official distributor for other companies.

-Distribution
+Distributor

 AS Labruna is an official distributor for the following companies: